 Pitting iPhone vs. Android, we take a look at the respective strengths of each mobile platform, so you can pick the right one for you the next time you buy a smartphone.
-If you want to see the current flagships for Android and iOS, be sure to check out our Pixel 7 Pro vs. iPhone 14 Pro Max and Pixel 7 vs. iPhone 14 face-offs.
-And if you're convinced you want to leave your iPhone, read more about Google's new Switch To Android app that will help you move over.
+If you want to see the current flagships for Android and iOS, be sure to check out our Pixel 8 Pro vs. iPhone 15 Pro Max for an overall impression of how these phones compare.
+And if you're convinced you want to leave your iPhone, read more about how to set up an Android phone to make the move over as easy as possible.

 iPhone vs Android: Why iPhone is better